 Each year, the Partnership publishes the Top 10 Issues to Watch report and organizes Critical Issues Forums.
 Their research in developing these advocacy vehicles has reinforced a belief in the importance of Get Georgia Reading’s four pillars, including access to quality early-learning programs and physical and mental health services, the impact of positive learning climates on student learning and success, and the value of a strong teacher preparation pipeline.

 Since 2002, the Partnership staff has traveled throughout the state presenting the Economics of Education, which demonstrates the strong links between economic development and the education system.
-The Partnership has aligned the four-pillar common agenda and the determinants of grade-level reading into the Economics of Education, providing them with an action-oriented framework for changing the conversation about what’s possible, what’s needed, and who should be involved.
+The Partnership has aligned the four-pillar framework and the determinants of grade-level reading into the Economics of Education, providing them with an action-oriented framework for changing the conversation about what’s possible, what’s needed, and who should be involved.

 To learn more about GPEE, visit their website.